Minami Minegishi

-Minami Minegishi (峯岸 みなみ, Minegishi Minami) is a Japanese singer and actress, represented by Production Ogi.
-She was a member of the Japanese idol girl group AKB48, and its subunit no3b.
-She is noted for having the longest tenure among the group's original members from 2005 to 2021.
+Minami Minegishi (峯岸 みなみ, Minegishi Minami) is a Japanese media personality best known for her affiliation with the idol girl group AKB48 and its subunit no3b.
+She has the longest tenure among AKB48's original members, lasting 16 years from 2005 to 2021.

 Career

 Early days at AKB48

 Minegishi debuted with AKB48 Team A in 2005.
 She ranked 14th in the AKB48 2012 general election with 25,638 votes.
 She is one of the three members of AKB48 sub-group no3b, with whom she played in the drama Mendol, Ikemen Idol in 2008 and sang its theme song as the fictional band "Persona".
 She has also been a frequent guest on television variety shows.
 Beyond appearing in commercials as a member of AKB48, she has also appeared in some by herself.

 Scandal and demotion

-On January 31, 2013, the weekly tabloid Shukan Bunshun reported that she had spent a night at the apartment of Alan Shirahama with a member of the boy band Generations from Exile Tribe.
-A few hours later, it was announced through the AKB48 official blog that she would be demoted from one of the official members of Umeda Team B to kenkyūsei (trainee) status as of February 1.
+On January 31, 2013, the weekly tabloid Shukan Bunshun reported that Minegishi had spent a night at the apartment of actor Alan Shirahama with an undisclosed member of the boy band Generations from Exile Tribe.
+A few hours later, it was announced through the AKB48 official blog that she would be demoted from Team B to kenkyūsei (trainee) status as of February 1.
 She thus became the first AKB48 member to be demoted to kenkyūsei in four years since Miki Saotome in late January 2009.
 On the same day, the AKB48 official channel published a video of Minegishi with her head shaved (or more accurately reduced to a crew cut), apologizing to her fans for her "thoughtless behavior" and hoping that the management would let her stay in the group, with other members that she loved.
 In the YouTube statement, Minegishi explained that she cut her hair in a state of shock induced by reading the Shukan Bunshun scoop, when she could not calm down.
 In Japan, cutting one's hair is a way of showing contrition.
-However the shaving of her hair was criticised by fans and commentators that it went too far, and might have been a publicity stunt arranged by Yasushi Akimoto, the producer behind AKB48.
+However, the shaving of her hair was criticised by fans and commentators that it went too far, and might have even been a publicity stunt arranged by Yasushi Akimoto, the producer behind AKB48.

 In an article for The Japan Times, titled: "AKB48 member’s ‘penance’ shows flaws in idol culture", Ian Martin noted: "What is happening here is that the protection of fans’ fragile fantasies automatically trumps the basic human right to a life outside that fantasy framework.
 Though as lawyer Hifumi Okunuki pointed out in a Japan Times article on Jan.
 22, such an arrangement is probably illegal under Japanese labor laws."